taoteh1221/Open_Crypto_Tracker/README.txt

 FEATURES

--Automated and user-friendly installation / upgrade script for Raspberry Pi (an affordable low power single board computer) app setup on your home / internal network.
+-Automated and user-friendly installation / upgrade script for Ubuntu or Raspberry Pi app setup on your home / internal network or website.

 -Support for over 40 exchanges, and over 80 market pairings (country fiat currency or secondary crypto).

--Secure HTTPS (SSL) and username / password protection in the portfolio interface for privacy and security.
+-Secure HTTPS (SSL) and username / password protection in the portfolio interface, for privacy and security.

 -Admin interface, to allow easily viewing / changing the app configuration (alerts / charts / markets / API / backups / logs / etc).